besketh/bennys_billy_calculator/README.md

     Calculator(bill=bill, habitants=habitants).calculateShareOfCost()
 ```
-changes names and figures as needed, add or remove habitants as needed
+change the names and figures as needed; add or remove habitants as needed